 Onion Creek Trail, More Like "the Road Less Traveled"

-As we progressed further along the Onion Creek Trail the trail began to look a little more like “the road less traveled”.
-But, for us, it was no problem because we had the Polaris Ranger RZR S which seems to be able to make it through any situation.
+As we progressed further along the Onion Creek Trail, it began to look a little more like “the road less traveled."
+But, for us, it was no problem because we had the Polaris Ranger RZR S, which seems to be able to make it through any situation.
 The trail just got rougher and narrower as we progressed along.

 The Onion Creek Trail Gets Rocky